ninalesik/paluninastyle/README.md

 Stylist`s Website

-This is the portfolio website for Anastasiia Palunina, showcasing the works and services provided.
+This is a stylist's portfolio website, showcasing the works and services provided.
 The project is built with React and SCSS and uses React Router for navigation.
 The website is fully responsive and includes a mobile menu for smaller screen sizes.

 Features
 Responsive design that adapts to different screen sizes.